mgijax/snpindexer/README.md

     export SOLR_BASEURL=http://localhost1.jax.org:8983/solr,http://localhost2.jax.org:8983/solr

  If adding documents to one of the solr's fail, then the whole indexer will fail.

+#### LOG_DIR
+This will be the file path without the filename where you would like the snpindexer to write its log files out to.
+This value should typically can be taken from MGIConfig \$LOG_DIR which would default to /data/loads/snpindexer/logs

 #### DEBUG
 This is used to debug the application, set this to true and re run the application all output will be placed in a logging.log file.